department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-payment-history/view-payments-transition.md

 >**Feature transition document | April 2022**
 >
-> The purpose of this transition document is to provide a central starting point for links to UX research and design work products produced for **this particular feature.** Also included are links to other resources and references used.
+> The purpose of this transition document is to provide a central starting point for links to UX research and design work products produced for the **View Payments tool.** Also included are links to other resources and references used.

 <br>